Winterzhangwinter/ODE-Based-Defense-Structure-for-ASR-System/README.md

 After adding Defenses,the max wer location between adv and ori is  (array([1]),)

 After adding Defenses,the average wer value between adv and ori is  0.8571428571428572

+## ODE-based Defense against PGD ASR attack

+As a comparison, you can run the command `python model/PGD_ODE.py` to check the WER result of 2 audio examples with ODE-Based defense.

+#### Please refer to the results in the [Result_PGD_ODE](https://github.com/Winterzhangwinter/ODE-Based-Defense-Structure-for-ASR-System/blob/main/Result_PGD_ODE.txt) for defense against the PGD Attack to determine if you are running the commands correctly.